Excel tips and tricks (v7 Feb 2023)

 the form is opened at the same position it was when it was closed and the values of the controls are kept.
 When the form was closed with Unload UserFormX

 the it is re-initialized again.
 All properties are set as defined during design time.
 The event 'UserFormX_Initialize' is triggered when the form is opened for the first time or after an unload.
 The event 'UserFormX_Activate' is triggered when a form is opened after hide and also after unload.
 When the 'UserFormX_Initialize' event is triggered the form is being built but not yet shown to the user.
 When the event 'UserFormX_Activate' is triggered then the form has just been opened and is shown to the user.
-This is why the window position manipulation code in the above example is inside the UserFormX_Initialize event.
+This is why the window position manipulation code in the above example is inside the 'UserFormX_Initialize' event.
 In the picture below I have tried to illustrate this graphically:

 - When you want to manipulate the position of the form programmatically.